Food and drink

 Coffee and tea, and even the sugar you add to sweeten them, are sourced from plants.
 About 1.5 billion cups of coffee and over 3 billion cups of tea are consumed worldwide every day, so the plants from which these drinks are produced are clearly important to many people’s lives.

-Many other drinks, including fruit juices, cordials, hot drinking chocolate, colas and coconut milk owe their existence to plants.
+Other drinks, including fruit juices, cordials, hot drinking chocolate, colas and coconut milk, also owe their existence to plants.

 Herbs and spices